willycamps/WebApp/api/README.md

 Installation
 ------------

-After cloning, create a virtual environment and install the requirements
+create a virtual environment and install the requirements

     $ virtualenv flaskapi
     $ source flaskapi/bin/activate